linobollansee/pythonic-games/README.md

 ### PEP8 errors

 To correct PEP8 errors, Pythonic Games used string concatenation to seperate long print lines into multiple shorter lines.

+### Cloud IDE errors

+At times, Gitpod.io experienced malfunctions.
+In response, GitHub Codespaces was utilized, offering superior performance compared to other cloud IDEs synchronized with GitHub.
+Additionally, it was discovered that pressing the comma key after selecting a repository provided a quicker route to Codespaces.

 ### Screenshot mirroring